shunnNet/nuxt-msw/README.md

 ## Features

 <!-- Highlight some of the features your module provide here -->
+- 🌲 Write once, use everywhere
-- 🌲 Use MSW powerful mocking features in Nuxt development
+- 🚀 Use MSW powerful mocking features in Nuxt development
 - ⛰ Intercept both server-side and client-side request, including `$fetch`, `useFetch` and any other api requests.
 - 🚠 Auto adding service worker file `mockServiceWorker.js` when module enabled.